WalletScrutiny/WalletScrutinyCom/_android/io.bitmax.exchange.md

 ---

-This app apparently was removed in favor of [AscendEx](/android/com.ascendex.exchange/).
+This app apparently was removed in favor of {% include walletLink.html wallet='android/com.ascendex.exchange' %}.